Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: Comparison with other SN impostors

 In the quiescent state, it is much more challenging to detect spectral lines because the targets are usually very faint.
 For example, while the He~{\sc i} line at 5876~\AA\ is visible in all spectra, its presence in the SN~2000ch spectrum observed on 2019-06-04 is difficult to confirm owing to low signal-to-noise ratios.
 Fig.~\ref{fig:ComparisonQ} illustrates that although the higher Balmer lines exhibit a P~Cygni profile during an outburst, this feature is less pronounced during the quiescent state.

 Fig.~\ref{fig:ComparisonHalpha} shows the velocity profiles for H$\alpha$ from only the high-resolution spectra shown in Fig.~\ref{fig:ComparisonQ}.
-The H$\alpha$ peak in SN~2000ch appears redshifted relative to those of AT~2016blu and SN~2009ip.
+The H$\alpha$ peak in SN~2000ch appears redshifted relative to those of AT~2016blu and the precursor of SN~2009ip.
 However, if we disregard the narrow components of AT~2016blu's H$\alpha$ emission, the broad components of some H$\alpha$ lines sometimes also appear redshifted, similar to SN~2000ch (see Fig.~\ref{fig:halphahighres}).
-To maintain consistency with the analysis described in Section~\ref{sec:fwhm}, we exclude the peak of the H$\alpha$ profile from all our fits and only fit the red side of the profile.
+To maintain consistency with the analysis described in Section~\ref{sec:fwhm}, we exclude the narrow peak of the H$\alpha$ profile from all our fits and only fit the red side of the profile.
 The corrected Lorentzian FWHM velocities for the broad component of H$\alpha$ are labeled in the figures (see Fig.~\ref{fig:ComparisonOutburstHalpha}, and ~\ref{fig:ComparisonQHalpha}).
 For the SN~2000ch spectra, which extend to much larger velocities, we applied Lorentzian fits over an extended velocity range ($-8000$ to 8000 km s$^{-1}$) to accurately determine the FWHM.
-SN~2000ch exhibits a notably wider FWHM, consistent with the FWHM reported by \citet{W04}.
 The FWHM for SN~2000ch is sometimes much larger than that for AT~2016blu.
-By contrast, the FWHM of SN~2009ip is similar to that of AT~2016blu, regardless of whether the peak is included or excluded.
+By contrast, the FWHM of the precursor of SN~2009ip is similar to that of AT~2016blu, regardless of whether the narrow H$\alpha$ peak is included or excluded.